uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

 Calculating trace attributes
 ----------------------------

-To calculate time shifts, amplitude ratios and other `trace attributes <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html>`_, the misfit functions's `collect_attributes` can be invoked using the same arguments as an ordinary misfit function evaluation:
+To calculate time shifts, amplitude ratios and other `trace attributes <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html>`_, the misfit functions's `collect_attributes` method can be invoked using the same arguments as an ordinary misfit function evaluation:

 .. code::